Resource-efficient variational quantum solver for the travelling salesman problem and its silicon photonics implementation: Methods

 The detection of the residual pump is performed by Thorlabs' PM100USB and Thorlabs' PDA20CS-EC (InGaAs amplified detector).
 The single photons are detected through two id230 ID-Quantique InGaAs single photon detector modules.
 Both single-photon detectors work in free-running mode, and they have 30/25$\%$ efficiency, 20/40 $\mu$s deadtime for idler/signal channel, respectively.
 The output counts and coincidences of the detectors are collected and managed by time-tagging electronics (Swabian Instruments) connected to a PC.

 Current modules (National Instruments) are linked to a power supply (E3631A 80W Triple Output Power Supply) and provide the currents for the thermal phase shifters of the PIC through a printed board circuit.
 MATLAB's codes manage the experimental setup.
 In particular, the code runs the self-alignment routine for the piezo-controller, acquires the data coming from the time-tagging electronics, the powermeters and sets the current at the thermal phase shifters.
-Moreover, the coincidence counts associated with each phase shifter's setting are collected in one/two intervals of 30 s until the total number of counts is approximately 2000/4000 twofold events, which directly determines the statistical error.
+Moreover, the coincidence counts associated with each phase shifter's setting are collected in one intervals of 30 s until the total number of counts is approximately 750 twofold events, which directly determines the statistical error.
 The overall time to calculate one value of the cost function associated with one trial state is given by the time to acquire enough statistics times 16, i.e. the number of projectors.
 We used an on-chip power equal to 0.5 mW per excited source.
 This choice is based on non-linear characterization results.
 The overall run time of the analysis summarized in Figure~\ref{fig:test_algo} is around 10-30 hours.
+In the gradient-descent optimization algorithm, we use a learning rate equal to 0.001 and a step for the gradient evaluation equal to 0.05 rad.